danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 Some interesing tidbits:

 - Besides the *abstract* classes we have seen in this lesson, we can also put *concrete* class declarations, with superclasses and methods!
+Kind of surprising.

 - Same for datatypes: we can write *concrete* datatype definitions, with constructors!
+Also kind of surprising.

 - We can also put closed type families, both abstract and concrete.